Amar-Gupta-721/Todo/README.md

 4. React js: React js is used component-based structure, allowing for reusable UI elements.

 5. Redux Toolkit: Redux Toolkit is utilized for state management, providing a simple and efficient way to handle global state within the application.

+🔗 Check It Out!

+The project is live! 🌐 https://todo-nine-olive.vercel.app/